 Hearing aids are primarily designed to amplify speech signals.
 Because music characteristics differ from those of speech, amplified music can sound distorted or unpleasant.
-A listener's perception of music quality may be impacted by hearing aid features, such as fast versus slow wide dynamic range compression (Croghan, Arehart, & Kates, 2014).
+A listener's perception of music quality may be impacted by hearing aid features, such as fast versus slow wide dynamic range compression (Croghan et al., 2014).
 Musicians or music lovers may benefit from a dedicated music program to enhance listening enjoyment (Chasin & Hockley, 2014).

 Fitting and Verification

-Once the hearing aid has been selected and received, the fitting and verification process begins.
-This is a multistep and in-depth process.
-It is beneficial for the patient and/or family members to be highly involved.
+Once the hearing aid has been selected and received, the multistep and in-depth process of fitting and verification begins.
+It is beneficial for the patient and/or the family members to be highly involved.

 Upon receipt of the device(s) from the manufacturer, quality control measures are taken to rule out any defects.
-Before fitting the hearing aids, the audiologist conducts a listening check using a stethoscope or other coupling device to rule out excessive circuit noise, intermittency, and/or negative impressions of sound quality.
-During the listening check, the operation of features such as volume control and directional microphones are verified as applicable.
+Before fitting the hearing aid, the audiologist conducts a listening check using a stethoscope or other coupling device to rule out excessive circuit noise, intermittency, and/or negative impressions of sound quality.
+During the listening check, the operation of features such as volume control and directional microphones is verified.
 If earmolds or custom hearing aids are ordered, characteristics (e.g., type of tubing, venting, earmold style and material) are verified against the initial order.

 Electroacoustic Analysis (Test Box)